This post may contain affiliate links. Please see my disclosure policy for details.

 I guess the reason why is that it has a certain magic to it.

 Seeing the huge standing stones welcoming you in and being able to climb inside to explore its mysterious chambers.
-Not to mention, the amazing views you get from the top of the barrow hill!
+Not to mention, the amazing views you get from the top of this barrow hill!

 Nowadays, it’s one of the largest and most impressive Neolithic burial chambers in England that was built around 5,600 years ago!

-Here’s a complete guide with the history, legends and ghosts.
+Here’s a complete guide with the history, legends, and ghosts.
 Plus, all the details on how you can visit West Kennet Long Barrow yourself!

 What is West Kennet Long Barrow?